timo-eberl/tics/README.md

     ├── test_api.c       # Black-box tests (Public API)
     └── test_core.c      # White-box tests (Internal API, not static functions)
 ```

+## Debug Visualization (Blick)

+Blick is Tics' debug visualization tool.
+It is enabled by default and automatically spawns a separate window with its own debug view into the physics world.
+It can draw many debug primitives (like points, arrows, AABBs) that can be used to visualize positions, velocities, intersections.
+Unlike traditional debug drawing, Blick runs as a separate process, communicating via shared memory.
+This solves debugging frustrations:

+- You can pause the simulation in a conventional debugger and the Blick window remains responsive and you can move the camera around and inspect the frozen scene.
+You can even step through your application and, for example, watch the bounding volume hierarchy grow.
+- If the physics engine crashes, Blick stays open, preserving the final state.
+You can inspect the "crime scene" to understand exactly what caused the crash.
+- You can visualize simulations that don't include a graphics context themself, such as tests.
+- Rendering debug primitives happens asynchronously.
+The simulation is not slowed down by the rendering overhead of drawing thousands of contact points or AABBs.

+> It's created for Tics, but could be used to debug other 3D applications too.

+> Unfortunately, Blick is currently Unix-only

 ## glb2c